Frequently Asked Questions

 Hands-on and practical.
 A typical half-day runs 4-5 hours.

 Your team works on real tasks from their actual jobs, not abstract exercises.
 We pause to discuss, explore edge cases, and answer the questions that matter to your business.
-Groups stay focused at 20-40 people to keep things interactive.
+Groups stay focused at up to 20 people to keep things interactive.

 People leave knowing exactly what to do on Monday morning, not just feeling vaguely inspired.